Review and sign transactions from a single secure screen with Ledger Flex™

 recovery phrase

-Ledger’s recovery sheet contains the 24-word recovery phrase.
+Ledger’s recovery sheet contains the 24-word secret recovery phrase.
 This unique list of words is generated by your hardware wallet.

-Why do you need a recovery phrase?
+Why do you need a seed phrase?

 • Cloning to a new device: by entering your 24 words on another device, you’ll be in possession of two hardware wallets you can use independently.
 Another reason to clone a device would be when upgrading to a newer model.

-The recovery phrase is essentially a very powerful backup of all your crypto assets, enabling you to access everything you own from any device.
+The seed phrase is essentially a very powerful backup of all your crypto assets, enabling you to access everything you own from any device.
 The only problem?
 It permits absolutely anyone in possession of that phrase to do the same thing.
 Anyone getting access to these 24 words would get immediate access to your crypto assets, and that makes it an extremely sensitive piece of data.

 Therefore, it is of the utmost importance that your recovery phase is correctly secured.
 Any compromise, at any time, could lead to catastrophic losses;